fletchjp/MERG-Arduino-Software/README.md

  John Fletcher M6777

+ ## Software for MERG Arduino projects

+ I am aiming to help MERG members to collect together Arduino software for projects.

+ Some projects will make use of libraries which are already somewhere else on Github.

+ Each separate project will be in a separate GitHub repository which could be one thing or a group of related things.

+ ## Licence

+ I need to sort out the licence situation before creating and publishing any more repositories.

+ I am thinking of using the CC BY-NC-SA as used by Duncan Greenwood and recommended.
+I have found the full text.
+I have not yet found the text of the summary which he uses.

  ## C++ Libraries

  I have now found libraries for ArduinoSTL and two versions of Boost for Arduino which I have forked to my github.
 These need to be installed into the arduino/libraries of your setup to be of use.
 Taken together these make it possible to port C++ software to the Arduino.
 I have things running both on AVR (MEGA and UNO) and also on DUE.
 The more recent Boost only runs on a DUE.